forumone/forumone-cli/README.md

 OPTIONS
   -h, --help     show CLI help
+                 Putting "--" at the end of your command, then adding additional flags (like --help) will run that flag on the native command

-  -v, --verbose  print command information prior to execution --dry-run      print command instead of running it
+  -v, --verbose  print command information prior to execution

+  --dry-run      print command instead of running it
 ```